Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and student-centered environment.

-The University of Saskatchewan College of Law is pleased to announce the new Certification in common law in French - Certification de common law en français (CCLF), which is being launched through a partnership with the University of Ottawa Faculty of Law.
+The University of Saskatchewan College of Law offers a Certification in common law in French - Certification de common law en français (CCLF), which has been launched through a partnership with the University of Ottawa Faculty of Law.

 This joint program is the first of its kind in Canada, and will allow selected students the opportunity to gain valuable skills in French legal writing and advocacy as well as a deep understanding of the important issues surrounding language rights in Canada.

 Selected students will complete an exchange in Ottawa, compete in a moot court competition with teams throughout Canada, be paired with experienced mentors in the legal profession, and have the opportunity to complete a credited internship with law firms, organizations and government actors that work in French.

 These unique experiences will give participating students the necessary tools to offer legal services in French upon graduation.
 The CCLF is a first step towards a varied and rewarding career, including:

 - opening doors to prestigious clerkships with the Supreme Court of Canada, the federal courts and the federal public service;

 - accessing legal careers where legal training and proficiency in both official languages is an asset;

 - contributing legal services to the Francophone community, in the language to which they are entitled;

 - contributing to the administration of justice in both official languages; and